22 Delightful Pumpkin Patches Around Washington State

 Bob’s Corn and Pumpkin Farm – Snohomish

 Known for its delicious sweet corn, Bob’s Corn and Pumpkin Farm puts the same passion into growing pumpkins and gourds for the fall season.
 A visit to Bob’s is a trip to one of the best pumpkin patches in the Northwest.
-The Snohomish classic is home to a fun wagon ride to the pumpkin patch, where you can roam until you find your pumpkin of the season.
-You can also enjoy a walk through the 12-acre corn maze.

 No pets are allowed.